cbigler/coney/README.md

 ### Additional Features
 - default transport serialization is through msgpack to minimize the size of data sent through RabbitMQ;
-other encodings can be used and the library includes a JSON serializer to assist in debugging.
+other encodings can be used and the library includes a JSON serializer to make debugging easier.
 User supplied serializers are also supported.
 - optional (off by default) compression of the data sent through RabbitMQ; jackrabbit comes with a zlib implementation, user supplied implementations are also supported.